 • Wealth Management - reflects the activities of operating companies that are principally focused on providing financial planning and related services to Canadian households.
 This segment includes the activities of IG Wealth Management and Investment Planning Counsel.
 These firms are retail distribution organizations who serve Canadian households through their securities dealers, mutual fund dealers and other subsidiaries licensed to distribute financial products and services.
-A majority of the revenues of this segment activities financial products and services to Canadian households.
+A majority of the revenues of this segment are derived from providing financial advice and distributing financial products and services to Canadian households.
 This segment also includes the investment management activities of these organizations, including mutual fund management and discretionary portfolio management services.